cplett/cplett.github.io/page/xtb/10-mcGFNFF.md

 # Periodic Calculations

-With **xtb** version 6.7.0, the GFN-FF method supports periodic calculations via periodic boundary conditions.
+With **xtb** version 6.7.0 and above, the GFN-FF method supports periodic calculations via periodic boundary conditions.
-Additionally, a special run mode (mcGFN-FF) with scaled non-covalent interactions (NCI), was introduced and is recommended for periodic systems.
+Additionally, a special run mode (mcGFN-FF) with scaled non-covalent interactions (NCI) was introduced and is recommended for periodic systems.
 It can be used for a fast optimization of periodic systems, optionally without optimizating the cell parameters (*--nocellopt*).
-A periodic GFN-FF calculation is invoked similarly to a normal GFN-FF calculation, except for that only the Turbomole, Vasp’s POSCAR/CONTCAR, and genFormat file format can be used as they can contain information about the lattice in addition to the molecular structure.
-A optimization can be done with
+A periodic GFN-FF calculation is invoked similarly to a normal GFN-FF calculation, except for that the structure input file must contain information about the lattice.
+Therefore, only the Turbomole, Vasp’s POSCAR/CONTCAR, and genFormat file format can be used.
+A periodic optimization with mcGFN-FF can be done with

 ```bash
 xtb struc.coord --mcgfnff --opt
 ```

+The resulting structure can be found in `xtbopt.coord` including the optimized lattice parameters.
+A trajectory of the optimization is found in the `xtboptlog.cif` file.

 As an example, optimize the unit cell of benzene.
 To visualize the structure you can convert the Turbomole format to xyz with, *e.g.*, **mctc-convert**, and open it with a graphical program like molden.